Your lawn doesn’t require as much care in the winter as it does the rest of the year, but you don’t want to ignore it completely.

 The grass roots absorb and store the nutrients during winter and then, in the spring, the grass roots tap into those nutrients to give it a head start, making it green and lush.

 Taking care of your lawn now means your lawn won’t be ragged and run-down in spring.

 It’s likely that leaves piled up on your lawn during fall, and that could lead to your lawn suffocating before winter.

 Leaves left on your lawn could get too wet and invite disease.
 If the layer of leaves is too thick, wet, or matted down, you’ll want to rake them up and remove them.
 If they aren’t too thick or wet, mulch the leaves with your mower to recycle the nutrients back into your lawn.

 Avoid Traffic on the Lawn

-Call the experienced team at Professional Irrigation Systems today to ensure your lawn remains healthy all winter.
+Call the experienced team at Pro Outdoor today to ensure your lawn remains healthy all winter.
 They can help with aerating and overseeding your lawn for fall and winter.
 Your lawn is an investment, so you should get help from the best.